 - salt, to taste

-- Cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
+- Use immediately or cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
 After freezing, thaw in the refrigerator then beat the frosting for a few seconds so it’s creamy again.
 After thawing or refrigerating, beating in a splash of heavy cream or milk will help thin the thawed frosting out again, if needed.